boschresearch/elias_aifbo/README.md

 ---

-This is a repository that can serve as an initialization for participating in the ELIAS AI for Building Optimisation (AIFBO) prediction competition.
+This is a repository that can serve as an initialization for participating in the ELIAS AI-Based Modeling for Energy-Efficient Buildings competition.
 It contains simple versions of the data loading/preprocessing/training/submission building blocks of a method for that competition.
 This allows participants a quick way to get to the core method development.
 Note that all of the building blocks might have